Restore Damaged Teeth To Their Original Beauty

-Although there are several types of crowns, porcelain (tooth-colored crown) are the most popular.
-They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
-Imagine a porcelain crown made to match the shape, size, and color or your teeth, giving you a natural, long-lasting beautiful smile.
+Although there are several types of crowns, porcelain (tooth-colored) crowns are most popular.
+They are highly durable and will last many years but like most dental restorations, they may eventually need to be replaced.
+Imagine a porcelain crown made to match the shape, size, and color of your teeth, giving you a natural, long-lasting beautiful smile.

 Reasons for crowns:

 Your smile may benefit from a crown if a tooth is damaged or decayed to the point that a dental filling will not provide a successful restoration.
 Crowns can also be used for a number of other restorative and aesthetic purposes, including:

 - To protect a tooth following root canal treatment

 - To anchor and attach a dental bridge

 - To cover and complete a dental implant

 - To enhance the beauty of your smile